TamaMcGlinn/AdaBots/README.md

 In the minecraft directory, under saves/[save_name]/computercraft/computer/ there is a numbered directory for every turtle in computercraft.
 You can copy lua/httpslave into that directory, and then issue `httpslave` on the turtle's terminal.
-If you name the program startup instead, you won't need to issue any command on the turtle terminal, it will start the program automatically.

-During development you may instead wish to symlink into this repository, so that the script automatically updates on the turtle.
-For instance:
+It will ask for an IP and port to listen to;
+press enter for the default.
+If you want multiple turtles, give each a different port in your Ada program like so:

 ```
-ln -s $PWD/lua/httpslave ~/.minecraft/saves/cctweaked_mc1_16_4/computercraft/computer/0/httpslave
-(or)
-ln -s $PWD/lua/httpslave ~/.minecraft/saves/cctweaked_mc1_16_4/computercraft/computer/0/startup

 ```

 ## Ada environment